-The Heads of the Valleys Regeneration Area is located in the northern part of Caerphilly County Borough, and comprises the Principal Town of Bargoed, the Local Centre of Rhymney, and the Upper Rhymney and Sirhowy Valleys.
+The Heads of the Valleys Regeneration Area is located in the northern part of Caerphilly County Borough, and comprises the Darren, Upper Rhymney and Upper Sirhowy Valleys, including the Principal Town of Bargoed and the Local Centre of Rhymney.
 It incorporates the wards of Twyn Carno, Moriah, Pontlottyn, Darren Valley, New Tredegar, Aberbargoed, Bargoed, Gilfach and Argoed.

-This area suffers from significant challenges, as underlined by the Welsh Index of Multiple Deprivation (WIMD) 2019 Of the 20 lower super output areas (LSOAs) that constitute the nine wards, six of them are within the 10% most deprived in Wales in overall terms, with a further five in the 10 - 20% most deprived category.
-In addition, all nine wards are above average in terms of economic inactivity and unemployment, and the proportion of lowerskilled, lower-paying jobs is higher in the Heads of the Valleys Regeneration Area than for the England and Wales average.
+This area suffers from significant challenges, as underlined by the Welsh Index of Multiple Deprivation (WIMD) 2019.
+Of the 20 lower super output areas (LSOAs) that constitute the nine wards, six of them are within the 10% most deprived in Wales in overall terms, with a further five in the 10 - 20% most deprived category.
+In addition, all nine wards are above average in terms of economic inactivity and unemployment, and the proportion of lower-skilled, lower-paying jobs is higher in the

+Heads of the Valleys Regeneration Area than for the England and Wales average.
 Relevant data is presented as an appendix to this document.